Post-Cold War Europe

 On May 15, 1992, the former Soviet States of Armenia, Kazakhstan, Kyrgyzstan, Russia, Tajikistan, and Uzbekistan signed the Confederation of Independent States Collective Security Treaty (which would become the Collective Security Treaty Organization in 2002).
 The military alliance went into effect on April 20, 1994, by which time Azerbaijan, Belarus, and Georgia had agreed to join.
 However, Azerbaijan, Georgia, and Uzbekistan would decline to renew their membership in 1999.

 First Chechen War

-Russian attempts to recapture Chechnya proved harder than expected due to Chechen insurgent tactics.
-As the operation lost popular support, Russia was forced to accept Chechen de-facto independence.
+Russian attempts to suppress the secessionist Chechen Republic of Ichkeria proved harder than expected due to Chechen insurgent tactics.
+As the operation lost popular support, Russia was forced to accept Chechnya's de-facto independence.

 Austria, Finland, and Sweden acceded to the European Union.
 Norway and Switzerland had also applied for membership, but had withdrawn their requests after negative referendums at home.

 The General Framework Agreement for Peace in Bosnia and Herzegovina, also known as the Dayton Agreement, was formally signed in Paris on 14 December 1995, ending the Bosnian War.